jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-04-28-replace-wizard-esc-and-motor/index.md

 ![image of Betaflight motors tab][]

 Plug in your drone to the computer using the micro USB port on the flight controller.
 On the motors tab in Betaflight, click the toggle button to allow controlling the motors using the UI in Betaflight.
 Then, slide the master slider all the way up.
 At this point, plug in a LiPo to your quad to power the ESCs.
 Listen for the ESC tones to finish.
 When they are done, slide the master slider all the way down and wait to hear the new beeps.
 Once done, you have calibrated the ESCs successfully.
-Unplug the LiPo and unplug the drone from the usb.
+Unplug the LiPo and unplug the drone from the USB.

 That's it!
 Test arming your drone without any props to verify that the new motor moves in the direction you want it to move.
 If not, reverse the direction in BLHELI configurator.
 I hope it all worked out well for you so you can enjoy flying once again!